astropy/astropy/docs/table/masking.rst

 **************************

-The `astropy.table` package provides support for masking and missing values in a table by wrapping the ``numpy.ma`` masked array package.
+The `astropy.table` package provides support for masking and missing values in a table by using the ``numpy.ma`` masked array package to define masked columns and by supporting :ref:`mixin_columns` that provide masking.
 This allows handling tables with missing or invalid entries in much the same manner as for standard (unmasked) tables.
 It is useful to be familiar with the `masked array